Stay-In Love

-Stay-In Love is a Philippine romantic comedy television series starring Maris Racal and Kokoy de Santos.
-The series was aired on TV5's Primetime Todo evening block from November 24, 2020 to February 16, 2021.
+Stay-In Love is a Philippine romantic comedy television series broadcast by TV5.
+Directed by Rod Marmol, starring Maris Racal and Kokoy de Santos.
+The series aired on the network's Primetime Todo evening block from November 24, 2020 to February 16, 2021.

 Plot

 Diding (Maris Racal) applies to be a maid for a rich, social family where she met Mon (Kokoy de Santos).